 "In 2021, posturing has become a crucial part of our culture and I believe it takes away from real life issues that demand attention.
 In my eyes, a culture where people can claim to care about issues without being held accountable by their own virtue is a culture that is destined to fail.

 To end on a lighter note, go volunteer at a local food bank!"

-Nobody Asked for This will begin shipping in June via Cold Cuts (UK) and The Record Label (US).
+Nobody Asked for This will begin shipping in June via Crew Cuts (UK) and The Record Label (US).
 In terms of the breakdown, Crew Cuts' exclusive vinyl will be blue with blue splatter, and The Record Label's will be red.
 Pre-orders kicked off today!